‘Wayward Pines’ Renewed For Season 3 Or Canceled? Fans Are Still Hopeful As Fox Debates Renewing The Series

 — Wayward Pines Fans (@WaywardPinesTV) January 13, 2017

 Are you hopeful that Fox will renew Wayward Pines for Season 3?
 Do you think the series might get canceled?
-Share your thoughts with us in the comments section found down below!
+Share your thoughts with us in the comments section below.